Fighting an overpayment of cash or medical assistance

 If you currently get benefits and want them to stay the same until the judge decides your case, you must ask for a hearing no later than:

-The agency and OAH should get your request by these deadlines.
-Allow extra time.
+Both the agency and OAH must get your request by these deadlines.
+Ask for your hearing as soon as you can.
 If you miss the deadline, you can lose your right to a hearing.

-Put your request in writing.
+In order to prove that you asked for a hearing in time, make your request in writing if you can.
 Keep a copy.
 Make a note of when and how you delivered the request.
-Example: “sent to OAH and HCA 3/14/18 by regular US Mail”; “dropped off at DSHS front desk on 3/14/18”; “by phone with DSHS worker, Mary Jones, on 3/14/18”.
-If you fax your request to DSHS, you must also mail it.
+If you fax your request, you must also mail it.